UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 to start, inside backend folder, use :npm run server

+recommand to read the below content in vscode, since I'm not familiar with github readme currently and how to make it not ignoring stuff and make it show up

 ### first
 I'm still working on server, with this commit, things go a bit complex, so prob a good idea to set the head to last commit, and go with this commit after understand things before.